YiLimath/YiLimath.github.io/_pages/agent-system/reflection.md

 *Figure: a draft is evaluated and revised before it is passed onward.*

+**In one sentence.** Separate the generator from the critic so quality is checked by something with a different blind spot, and bound the revision loop.

 ## Problem

 A first draft can be fluent, incomplete, or subtly inconsistent.
 Asking for a